 “Dru!
 You’ve got to come with me!
 There’s a monster attacking Thena!”

 “No time to explain!
 Let’s go!”

-Meanwhile, the battle between Phoebe and the monster was heating up.
-Already, Phoebe had cuts and bruises on her body.
+Meanwhile, the battle between Athena Dare and the monster was heating up.
+Already, Athena had cuts and bruises on her body.
 Thankfully, the creature was just as equally wounded.
-Still, Phoebe would rather end this fight quickly.
-Phoebe gave the creature a double-axe handle move in an upswing fashion, and the monster felt a tremendous blow to its head as it sailed into the air.
-It then landed quite a ways as the impact registered a sickening thud.
-Phoebe could only a take a moment of rest before the creature got up again.
+Still, Athena rather wanted to end this fight quickly.
+Athena gave the creature a double-axe handle move in an upswing fashion, and the monster felt a tremendous blow to its head as it sailed into the air.
+It then landed at a distance away as the impact registered a sickening thud.
+Athena could only a take a moment of rest before the creature got up again.
 Why can’t you stay down?
-Phoebe thought to herself.
+Athena thought to herself.

-Celia and Drusilla crept back to where Phoebe’s battle was taken place.
-While they knew that Phoebe was a skilled warrior, they weren’t sure if she could take the creature down.
+Celia and Drusilla crept back to where Athena’s battle was taken place.
+While they knew that Athena was a skilled warrior, they weren’t sure if she could take the creature down.

-“We’ve got to do something!” whispered Celia.
+“We’ve got to do something, Dru!” whispered Celia.
 We’ve just got to!”